syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

 Dim linePoints As New List(Of Single)() From {40, 300, 60, 100, 40, 50, 40, 300}

-'Create a new ink annotation
+'Creates a new ink annotation

 Dim rectangle As New RectangleF(0, 0, 300, 400)